fatemesbati/pokemon-explorer/README.md

 This project was implemented as part of the **Front-End Intern Challenge** provided by Arkus-AI.

-The original task required building a small Pokémon explorer application using **React** and **TypeScript**, including:
+The task required building a small Pokémon explorer application using **React** and **TypeScript**, including:
 - A Pokémon list page
 - A Pokémon detail page
 - API integration using PokéAPI
 - Basic navigation and responsive styling

-This solution fulfills all required criteria and includes several additional improvements to demonstrate front-end best practices.
+This solution fulfills all required criteria and includes additional enhancements to demonstrate front-end best practices.

 ---

-## ✅ Implemented Requirements
+## ✅ Implemented Features

 ### Pokémon List Page
 - Paginated list of Pokémon
-- Clickable Pokémon items leading to detail page
+- Clickable items leading to detail page
-- Responsive layout
+- Responsive layout for desktop, tablet, and mobile

 ### Pokémon Detail Page
-- Pokémon name
+- Pokémon name and abilities
-- List of abilities
-- Pokémon image (official artwork)
+- Official artwork display
 - Back navigation to list page

 ### API
-- Pokémon data fetched from **PokéAPI**
+- Data fetched from **PokéAPI**

 ---

-## 🌟 Additional Features & Enhancements
+## 🌟 Additional Enhancements

-In addition to the required features, the following enhancements were implemented:

 - **Global search** across all Pokémon
 - **Favorites system** with persistence via `localStorage`